tyranno-studios/blockchain-brawlers-whitepaper/README.md

 Currently available to be played in a browser we will soon add a download Mac and PC client via the Epic Store, along with mobile apps to be found in the App Store as well as on Google Play coming in late 2022.

+# Player vs. Player Asset Requirements

+While the list of needs is not exhaustive to compete in head to head play, we thought they were vital enough that it warranted it's own headline and detailed overview.

+In the PvP mode coming out Fall '22 you will play a card battler as mentioned above.
+This means you will need to have a Brawler NFT, some playing cards, and the requisite set of moves of your own choosing.

+Below is an accounting of the minimum items you will need to wage war in the squared circle.

+Must Haves:
+(1) NFT Brawler (including but not limited to) - [Mike Yellerbelly](https://wax.atomichub.io/market?collection_name=bcbrawlers&data:text.rarity=Artifact&order=asc&schema_name=series1&sort=price&symbol=WAX), [Scotty Wideye](https://wax.atomichub.io/market?collection_name=bcbrawlers&data:text.rarity=Common&order=asc&schema_name=series1&sort=price&symbol=WAX), [Barry Greenhorn](https://wax.atomichub.io/market?collection_name=bcbrawlers&data:text.rarity=Uncommon&order=asc&schema_name=series1&sort=price&symbol=WAX), [Johnny Butterfinger](https://wax.atomichub.io/market?collection_name=bcbrawlers&data:text.rarity=Rare&order=asc&schema_name=series1&sort=price&symbol=WAX), [Colt Tenderfoot](https://wax.atomichub.io/market?collection_name=bcbrawlers&data:text.rarity=Epic&order=asc&schema_name=series1&sort=price&symbol=WAX), [Rusty Klutz](https://wax.atomichub.io/market/sale/89934148), [Ric Flair](https://wax.atomichub.io/market/sale/90085842), or any of our [legendary NFT's](https://wax.atomichub.io/market/sale/85365924) that are 1 of 1's.

+## How to Take Part in the PvP Phase

+In order to participate in the PvP modes in Blockchain Brawlers just visit the site play.bcbrawlers.com and from there the onboarding into the user experience is self-explanatory.

 # The Phases of The Game
 ## The Mining Phase
 The Mining Phase opened on March 30th, 2022 and concluded on August 1st, 2022.
 This was were players where able to mine the 1 billion fungible [$BRWL tokens](https://wax.alcor.exchange/trade/brwl-brawlertoken_wax-eosio.token) if they possessed a [Series 1 Brawler NFT](https://wax.atomichub.io/market?collection_name=bcbrawlers&order=asc&schema_name=series1&sort=price&symbol=WAX) and a Ring.